Pendleton Woolen Mills: Company origins

-The company's roots began in 1863 when Thomas Lister Kay made a transcontinental trek to the west coast and began working in Oregon's woolen mills.
+The company began in 1863 when Thomas Lister Kay made a transcontinental trek to the west coast and began working in Oregon's woolen mills.
 He went on to open his own woolen mill, the Thomas Kay Woolen Mill in Salem, Oregon.
 Kay was an immigrant from England and a weaver by trade.
 He had worked in various textile mills on the east coast of the United States.
 Before opening his own mill in Salem, he helped to set up only the second mill in Oregon at Brownsville.

 Kay brought his oldest daughter, Martha Ann "Fannie" Kay, into the business and after learning the operation and management of the mill, she became her father's assistant.
 In 1876 Fannie married retail merchant C.P.
 (Charles Pleasant) Bishop.
 This proved to be a great benefit to Kay's company and to the Bishop enterprises in the combination of manufacturing and retail sales.
 The Bishops passed their expertise and knowledge to their three sons: Clarence, Roy, and (Robert) Chauncey.